View Erika Guttentag's Obituary on SFGate.com and share memories

 She adored being a wife and mother, pursuits she executed with energy, commitment and love, never shying from sharing frank opinions and sly humor throughout her life.
 She remained active after retirement, teaching computer skills at a senior center in Oakland and traveling to many parts of the world.
 In 2001, she gave up her Piedmont home and moved to Durham.

 Otto Guttentag died at home in 1992.
-Mrs. Guttentag is survived by Maria Parker and husband Rod Parker of Durham, NC; Christoph Guttentag and wife, Cathy Clabby, of Durham, and their son Eren Guttentag, of Cambridge, MA; Lucas Guttentag and wife Debbie Smith of Albany, CA, and their sons Ben Goldenson and fiancée Kelly Neseth of San Diego, and Nick Goldenson and wife Ye-Hui Lu and their infant twins of Los Angeles; and extended family in Germany.
+Mrs. Guttentag is survived by Maria Parker and husband Rod Parker of Durham, NC; Christoph Guttentag and wife, Cathy Clabby, of Durham, and their son Eren Guttentag, of Cambridge, MA; Lucas Guttentag and wife Debbie Smith of Albany, CA, and their sons Ben Goldenson and fiancée Kelly Nesseth of San Diego, and Nick and Ye-Hui Goldenson and their infant twins of Los Angeles; and extended family in Germany.

 Mrs. Guttentag will be interred at the Presidio Golden Gate National Cemetery.
 An informal gathering to remember her will be held at the UC Berkeley Faculty Club on Saturday, April 4.